December 7th, 2020

 While flattered, I never really took this question seriously.
-I assumed it was just a nice way for clients and colleagues to encourage me and thank me for my help.
+I assumed it was just a kind way for clients and colleagues to encourage me and thank me for my help.
 My consistent answer was no, no book.

 For some reason, instead of shrugging this question off yet again, it struck me differently.
 Why NOT write a book?!

 Sure, I had no idea what writing a book would entail.
 How to go about publishing it.
 The logistics of it.
-Not to mention the mental gymnastics I’d need to do to try and sum up and organize my experiences and learnings gathered over my career of 20+ years in the nonprofit program evaluation field.
-But the more I thought about it, the more this idea appealed to me.
+Not to mention the mental gymnastics I’d need to do to try and sum up and organize my experiences and learnings gathered over my career of twenty-plus years in the nonprofit program evaluation field.
+But the more I thought about it, the more the idea appealed to me.

-The whole time I wrote, I thought back to the faces of those people who came up to me after trainings over the years hopefully asking if I had a book.
+The whole time I wrote, I thought back to the faces of those people who came up to me after trainings over the years, asking if I had a book.
 I kept my eye on the prize: creating a step-by-step guide for how to do program evaluation for the non-evaluator.

 Chari accurately captured the fundamental goals and mission of our organization and transformed our input into a clear evaluation process that helps us assess the impact of our programs on the lives of the families that we serve.
 Now we have an amazing way to measure the physical, emotional, and mental effects of our programs and to guide change, ensuring that we are delivering services in the most effective way possible.Brandi Tuck, Executive Director, Portland Homeless Family Solutions